 Technology companies spend a lot of time and effort fending off lawsuits by what are known as patent trolls.
 These are “nonpracticing entities” that don’t manufacture anything but just hold a lot of patents.
 They make their money by suing actual companies and either forcing them to settle out of court or, in the past at least, go to court in a district favorable to the troll in hopes of winning a judgement.

 Under the new ruling, since defendants may be more likely to win, some analysts believe the number of patent troll cases will diminish.
 According to Morgan Reed, president of ACT said, “The Supreme Court’s unanimous decision is a significant victory for the software developers who drive the $143 billion app ecosystem, as well as patent holders across the country.”

 Related: WHAT’S NEXT FOR APPLE?

 In The Wings

-This lawsuit and resulting Supreme Court decision attracted the attention of several other companies including Dell Inc., HP Inc. (NYSE:HPQD), Adobe Systems Inc. (NASDAQ:ADBEB), Wal-Mart Stores Inc. (NYSE:WMTC) and others, all of whom filed briefs supporting the defendant.
+This lawsuit and resulting Supreme Court decision attracted the attention of several other companies including Dell Inc., HP Inc. (NYSE:HPQD), Adobe Systems Inc. (NASDAQ:ADBEC), Wal-Mart Stores Inc. (NYSE:WMTD) and others, all of whom filed briefs supporting the defendant.